huy-dataguy/MERN-Stack-Book-Store/README.md

 ## I. Overview

-The **Book Store** is a full-stack MERN e-commerce platform for browsing, purchasing, and managing books.
+The **MERN Stack Book Store** is a full-stack MERN e-commerce platform for browsing, purchasing, and managing books.
 It features a responsive frontend, a robust backend with MongoDB, and a secure admin dashboard for inventory management.

 > _This project was built as part of my learning journey from the [FreeCodeCamp MERN Bookstore tutorial](https://youtu.be/pgw2KPfgK1E?si=AaViTiJXjJ0OVJa9), with the goal of strengthening my fullstack development skills alongside my data engineering background._